Do Face Masks Protect?

 For the purpose of this discussion it will be assumed that the question is whether or not members of the public should wear ‘non-clinical’ face masks.
 This includes simple masks produced commercially and do-it-yourself masks made of cloth and elastic bands.

 The consensus is that these masks provide little or no protection to the individual.
 It is said that these masks cannot protect uninfected people from the fine droplets that can travel up to two metres when an infected person coughs or sneezes.
-This is because the aerosol droplets have a diameter less than the mesh of the fabric.
+This is because the aerosol droplets have a diameter less than the mesh of the fabric, and some may get through.

 The www.healtheuropa.eu website says that